What will the course Cover?

 How will my progress be assessed?

-Your targets will be agreed with the tutor and progress recorded in the course file and your log book.
+Your weekly targets will be agreed with the tutor and progress recorded in the course file.

 What can I expect to go on to after this course?